-Programme leader Dr Boulent Imam reveals what makes our civil and environmental engineering MSc courses different, and how studying for a masters at Surrey can open the door to a world of opportunities.
+What makes our civil and environmental engineering MSc courses different?
+Here are five reasons why studying with us can open the door to a world of opportunities.

 You can specialise in a fascinating field of civil engineering which feeds into a specific area of industry on our Advanced Geotechnical Engineering MSc, Infrastructure Engineering and Management MSc, Structural Engineering MSc, Water and Environment Engineering MSc, or our unique and long-established Bridge Engineering MSc – the only course of its type in Europe.
 Alternatively, you can study on our Civil Engineering MSc, enabling you to tailor the course to your interests and career aspirations.
 Our multi-disciplinary approach means that students on all our MSc programmes have the option of choosing modules from a wide range.

-Surrey’s Department of Civil and Environmental Engineering is home to globally significant research in fields including environmental health, geotechnical engineering, water and wastewater treatment, infrastructure systems engineering and asset management.
-The Department has collaborated extensively with infrastructure organisations such as Network Rail, Highways England and Thames Water in UK and European projects, and this research directly informs our teaching.
-At Surrey, you’ll learn from academics who are leading the way in these research fields and potentially get involved in exciting real world projects through your dissertation.
+Surrey is home to globally significant research in many fascinating fields of civil engineering - such as environmental health, geotechnical engineering, water and wastewater treatment, infrastructure systems engineering, and asset management.
+We have collaborated extensively with infrastructure organisations such as Network Rail, Highways England and Thames Water in UK and European projects, and also work with the World Health Organization (WHO) through our Centre for Environmental Health and Engineering, which is a WHO Collaborating Centre for the protection of water quality and health.
+At Surrey this important research informs our teaching: you’ll learn from academics who are leading the way in these fields and possibly get involved in a real-world project during your dissertation.